Project-nab/discovery-service/README.md

   * APIGW: This module will take care routing to upstream service when have request from web page.
   * Config service: This service responsibility is manage configuration of all microservice.
   * Discovery service: This service responsibility is mange all three microservice (Order service, cart service, product service).
 Its will enable client side load-balancing and decouples service providers from consumers.
 We will use spring-cloud-starter-netflix-eureka-server for this part.
-  * Logging service: This service will manage all of our microservice logging.
+  * Distributed tracing: This service will manage all of our microservice logging.
 In microservice, a service have to communicate with the others service, so we need logging to tracing and monitoring it.
 We will use ```starter-sleuth``` and ```sleuth-zipkin``` to archive it.
   * Caching: We will have a distributed caching, when a API called, we will query on cache first, if don't have in cache, we move to database and update cache.
 In our project, we will using ```redis``` as cache